From Eviction to a Crossing: When Survival Becomes a Site of Transformation

 This is the same conversation, wildly different outcome.

 I do work diligently and honestly with words.
-Not because I am working hard at being precious or poetic for its own sake.
-But because I understand that the language I use either creates a sturdy, tender ground or it outright deletes it.
+This is not because I am busy working hard at being precious or poetic for its own sake.
+It seems to me that understanding the language I use either creates a sturdy, tender ground or it outright deletes it.
+In death work, it is clear as the night sky that a connected and woven ground is precisely the mighty foundation suited for the many things that it will support.

 The Difference Between Clinical Language and Human Language

+I have noticed that most death education uses clinical language like advance directives, living wills, healthcare proxies, and DNR orders.
 These terms are necessary for legal and medical contexts.
-But they are not where you begin when working with someone who is afraid.
-Clinical language creates distance.
-It turns death into a bureaucratic process instead of a gracious threshold.
+However, they are not where you begin when working with someone who is afraid.
+This clinical language is actively creating a wide valley between human and death.
+Language has been turning death into a bureaucratic process for so long that we are indoctrinated to the fear instead of welcoming our naturally gracious threshold.

 How Language Creates Safety

 If the person’s nervous system is in a threat response, they are unable to integrate the information.
 They are having a tough time making clear decisions because they are blocked from the access of their own knowing.
 They are probably just working out how to survive our conversation.
+So, when the language feels safe and secure, it creates oodles of space instead of forced pressure.
+An invitation has just been created instead of urgency.
+The body relaxes and breathes in the surrounding air.

 This is when real preparation becomes possible.